Tacit Coordination of Large Language Models: Introduction

 \section{Introduction}

-Tacit coordination is a fundamental problem in non-cooperative game theory: how can players make choices so as to coordinate on a mutually preferred outcome, when they must choose \emph{independently}, with no potential to communicate or make mutually binding agreements?
-The mathematics of game theory offers no solution to this problem: while it defines a set of candidate rational outcomes (notably the Nash equilibria of the game~\cite{nash1953two}), it gives no indication of how players independently choose between those so as to coordinate on a mutually desirable outcome.
+Humans routinely coordinate their behaviour without direct communication, often so seamlessly that the process goes unnoticed~\cite{tomasello2014natural}.
+Yet, this ease conceals a deeper problem: how do people converge on a preferred outcome when each must choose independently, without communication or binding commitments?
+Game theory characterises such settings through concepts such as Nash equilibria~\cite{nash1953two}, but these do not explain why humans coordinate more successfully than purely rational agents in cases of \emph{tacit coordination}.

-Surprisingly, humans can outperform theory through tacit coordination on strategies that are \emph{salient}, that is, they stand out for reasons that cannot be reduced to payoff dominance~\cite{schelling1980strategy}.
-Consider the following example.
-Two people must choose a number between $1$ and $100$.
-They receive a prize, say utility $1$, if they choose the same number, and $0$ otherwise.
-This game has $100^2$ possible strategy profiles, of which only $100$ are Nash equilibria.
-It might seem difficult for independent players to coordinate in this setting, but humans often manage to coordinate on salient numbers such as $1$, $50$, and $100$, despite the fact that this behavior is not explained or predicted by theory.
+Consider two agents who cannot communicate and must each choose a number between $1$ and $100$.
+They receive a prize only if their choices match.
+Of $100^2$ possible pairs, only $100$ are successful.
+Nevertheless, humans often converge on salient numbers such as $1$, $50$, or $100$, even though standard theory does not uniquely predict these choices.
+A distinctive feature of human coordination is precisely this ability to select strategies that are \emph{salient}: they stand out for reasons not reducible to payoff dominance~\cite{schelling1980strategy}.

-Strategies that leverage saliency are called \emph{focal points}~\cite{schelling1980strategy}, and emerge when two players make their decision based on some shared common factors that go beyond the simple mathematics of rationality.
-Sustained by a substantial and well-established body of research in game theory, economics, and psychology~\cite{bardsley2010explaining,leland2018theory}, the concept of focal points offers a compelling explanation for why humans consistently outperform purely rational agents in tacit coordination games.
-This insight traces back to Schelling’s seminal work~\cite{schelling1980strategy} and has been further elaborated in later studies on bounded rationality and behavioral decision-making~\cite{zuckerman2011using,kahneman2013perspective}.
+Such salient strategies are known as \emph{focal points}~\cite{schelling1980strategy}.
+They arise when players rely on shared cues that go beyond the formal structure of payoffs.
+Supported by work in game theory, economics, and psychology~\cite{bardsley2010explaining,leland2018theory}, focal points explain why humans can break symmetry in tacit coordination games where many choices are formally equivalent.

-Large Language Models (LLM)~\cite{brown2020languagemodelsfewshotlearners} represent the latest and most successful attempts to build artificial agents that can mimic human behaviour and solve complex reasoning tasks~\cite{li2024more}.
-As LLM-based agents are increasingly deployed in environments where coordination, both tacit and explicit, is essential~\cite{zhang2024proagent,ruan2025benchmarking}, it becomes natural to ask whether such agents behave as fully rational players, systematically deviate from strict rationality, employ higher-order reasoning strategies~\cite{hu2020other,wu2025large}, or exhibit biases that intersect with human cultural archetypes~\cite{tao2024cultural}.